A majority of Americans support legalization of marijuana

 We in the addiction community need to encourage more research to be done into cannabis’ safety and efficacy.
 We should study the conditions authorized by medicinal marijuana states’ laws and track the percentage of people who develop negative behaviors using it.
 Primary care doctors need to screen their patients regularly for possible drug or alcohol use disorders.
 Then, we need to make sure we have avenues to get folks into treatment and pathways to reshape their behaviors in the long term.

-It is becoming more common to see patients who are being admitted into treatment for another substance list medical marijuana among the medications they routinely take.
+It is becoming more common to see patients who are being admitted into treatment for another substance like medical marijuana among the medications they routinely take.
 Cannabis, whether we like it or not, is present in our society and it’s not going away.
 We must continue to mold policies in our field based on the science at hand.
 I hope to see science guide this issue, not politics or stigma, moving forward as a country.
 More than anything we must proceed with caution, and view marijuana as the habit-forming, addictive drug that it is.